mongodb/mongo-hhvm-driver/tutorial.rst

 .. _`HHVM Wiki`: https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-on-Debian-7

 You need to install the ``hhvm`` **and** ``hhvm-dev`` packages.
-The latter is needed so that we can compile the HHVM extension later on.
+The latter is needed so that we can compile the MongoDB HHVM extension later on.

 Because I installed from source, I had to do some extra work.
 I had to create ``/var/run/hhvm``: